 - secure-access-web-browsing: Optional, secure web browsing over isolated web browser available only for clients with Web Access Bastion.

 Let's set up remote access to RabbitMQ from the Akeyless Console.
 If you'd prefer, see how to do this from Akeyless CLI instead.

-Log in to the Akeyless Console and go to Secrets & Keys.
+Log in to the Akeyless Console and go to Items.

 Select the dynamic secret that specifies the database details and access credentials.

-Expend the Secure Remote Access menu, select the pencil icon and enable the Secure Remote Access ,then fill the following fields:
+Click on the Secure Remote Access tab, select the pencil icon and enable the Secure Remote Access, then fill in the following fields: